 God wanted His people to understand that all things come from Him and the small tithe that was offered back to Him was a tiny portion of the bountiful goodness He showered on them.
 He wanted them, and us, to know that all good and perfect gifts come from our Father in heaven, and it honours the Lord when we give Him our offering of praise and thanksgiving freely and cheerfully.

 The Church of Christ is a kingdom of priests, and unlike Israel, there is not a legal requirement to offer the Lord a tithe.
 But like the priests, we have the privilege and honour of knowing that the Lord is our portion and our very great reward.
 All that we have HE gave us, and all that we are He made us.
 May we give freely and cheerfully to the Lord for all His goodness and grace to us.

 Heavenly Father, thank You that You are my portion, my inheritance, and my great reward.
-Help me to give willingly and cheerfully make my offering to You, knowing that all that I have has come from You.
+Help me to give willingly and to make my offering to You cheerfully, knowing that all that I have has come from You.
 This I pray in Jesus' name, AMEN.